 Of course deciding we’re never going to do something ever again practically guarantees the Gods will throw it back to us sooner or later, giggling.
 Now when I hear myself say, “Never again…” I can smile.

 An even darker aspect of refusing possibility has to do with the dreams and desires we’ve never fulfilled.
 I’ve always struggled with financial scarcity.
-I tell myself nearly every day that I’ll never be financially successful, and it doesn’t matter, because I have a good life, I have what I need, I’d rather have my self-respect and integrity than be rich (note the belief that one can’t have both), and it’s not a big deal.
+I tell myself nearly every day I’ll never be financially successful, and it doesn’t matter, because I have a good life, I have what I need, I’d rather have my self-respect and integrity than be rich (note the belief one can’t have both), and it’s not a big deal.
 I say all those things to myself because I don’t see any possibility of financial security.
 If I haven’t found it following all the rules and working so hard, then maybe I don’t deserve it, or it’s just not something I can earn or have.
 I don’t want to live the rest of my life hoping for something that never happens.

-The story I tell myself is that I’d love to find a great job where I could contribute my talents, do meaningful work, be part of a team and get adequately paid.
+The story I tell myself is I’d love to find a great job where I could contribute my talents, do meaningful work, be part of a team and get adequately paid.
 I’m always watching and listening for that job.
 But I know I’m too old, the things I love to do will never pay well, the kind of thing I’m looking for wouldn’t be here in rural Maine, and I’ll struggle to maintain adequate housing and feed myself forever.

 If there’s no possibility, I can work on accepting what is and try to be peaceful.